 Depending on the type of certificate and what products are involved, industry testing and compliance testing may also be required.
 If industry inspections are required, auditors will select test samples during the audit, thus extending the certification process within a few months.
 You can also find products where audits are required on our BIS certification process page.

 The certificate is valid for two years, but the frequency of subsequent testing depends on the type of product.
 Product segregation can be difficult and should be better evaluated individually.

 BIS certification is the sign of quality for the public in general and for many products these are necessary as well.
 It is the way of Government saying that the product is reliable and is up to the standards that the government has set.
 Since new products are regularly included in the BIS catalog, it makes sense to specify the certification requirements for each product and the authorities.
 In some cases, there is even a difference where you register your product because in the meantime, the standards change so quickly, that each official is not always up to date.
-It shall be noted that in most products a qualified manufacturer must have his or her own internal product testing facilities to obtain a BIS certificate.
+It shall be noted that in most products a qualified manufacturer must have his or her own internal product testing facilities to obtain a BIS certificate for import in India.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 Get help from an experienced legal adviser.
 Schedule your consultation at a time that works for you and it's absolutely FREE.